Six tips for structuring your job hunt after graduation

 Most of the graduates we spoke to mentioned that being told they were unsuccessful, or not hearing back at all, made them feel demotivated or bad about themselves.
 Ashley says: ‘Some applications would go well and I’d get through to the interview/assessment centre stage, while others would be met with cold, hard nothing.
 After nearly 20 years in formal education, not having a sense that I was actually getting closer to an eventual goal was hard.’

-Try to view job hunting as a learning process, taking into account any feedback you receive and using it to improve your technique.
+Try to view job hunting as a learning process.
+Asking for feedback after rejection is useful for improving your technique.
 That way, any applications for which you are unsuccessful will serve as practice for future opportunities.
 Also, don’t hang all your hopes on one job, even if it seems perfect for you.
 Julia says: ‘A lot of time was spent waiting to hear back from jobs I had been in touch with that I didn’t get in the end – it would have been better not to get too attached and keep applying for other roles even if one was moving forward positively.’
 Receiving job offers from multiple employers is not usually a problem, so don’t hold off on applying to back-up choices because of this possibility.
 Read our advice on how to handle multiple job offers.

 5. Have a life outside of job hunting

 Factor in some time each day or week to exercise, socialise, pursue a hobby or even top up your work experience.
-It will provide some structure to your life, get you out of the house and potentially help you develop skills that graduate employers seek.
+It will provide some structure to your life, get you out of the house and potentially help you develop top employability skills that graduate recruiters seek .

 ‘I would tell my past self not to feel guilty when I wasn’t actively job hunting,’ says Ashley.
 ‘When I’d take a day to meet with friends or read a book, I’d feel like I was procrastinating the day before an essay deadline.
 You need balance when job hunting, otherwise you’ll wear yourself out and you’ll not be able to put your best foot forward when it does actually come to applying.’